SahilK-027/Internship-Journey-Fyle-2024/README.md

 - Then, the test production environment- done 😇

 After thorough testing in local, staging, and production environments, my code patch is officially live in the real-world app. 🚀 Users, get ready to experience a better UI, courtesy of this newbie coder! 🤩🌐

+## 🔹 First size/M task ⚡️ (21 Jan 2024)
+Time to dive into my recent task at Fyle – my first encounter with a Size/M task.
+So, a few days ago I was making some awesome style tweaks in one `scss` file, and the moment I was about to hit that commit, bam!
+An error Appears 😮.

+Then I turn to the documentation, and finally stumble upon Slack threads where a few fellow coders had already faced the same issue.
+The culprit?
+A mismatch in stylelint versions between the `setup.sh` file and package.json.
+Ah, the classic dependency mismatch error.

+Not one to back down, I tried to fix the issue and proudly raise a PR.
+Victory is sweet, right?
+Well, not so fast.
+But just after I merged my PR one of our senior Engineers asked me to fix all rules that are deprecated and adding any that make sense.
+So this was my first task of dependency upgradation.
+I have never done it before, because generally in our personal projects we usually use latest versions of dependencies but in corporate first we forcefully install a specific version and then comes the task of Upgrading them and removing deprecations...You might be wondering Why I call it size/M task, because at Fyle we label tasks as size/s to size/xl i.e. from small to large.

+So there I go, fixing deprecations for stylelint.
+What's next on the agenda?
+Well, brace yourselves, because the journey includes more dependency upgrades – think Eslint and a bunch of others.
+The coding adventure continues, and I'm here for it! 😅🚀